Probing flavor-diagonal couplings of doubly-charged scalar at low and high energies: Introduction

 Refs.~\cite{Dev:2018sel,Li:2024djp} investigated the sensitivities to the coupling of $\Delta_R^{\pm\pm}$ to electrons in both low- and high-energy processes, assuming a $\Delta_R^{\pm\pm}$ mass at the TeV scale, consistent with existing constraints from direct searches at the Large Hadron Collider (LHC).
 Recently, Ref.~\cite{Akhmedov:2024rvp} proposed a concrete LRSM featuring a long-lived $\Delta_R^{\pm\pm}$.
 In this scenario, if the Yukawa couplings to charged leptons satisfy $|f_R| \lesssim 10^{-8}$, TeV-scale $\Delta_R^{\pm\pm}$ can decay outside the detector volume.
 Nevertheless, the magnitudes of $(f_R)_{\alpha\beta}$ are treated as being of the same order across different flavor indices $\alpha, \beta$, so that the RH neutrino masses $M_R \sim f_R v_R$ are too small to generate light neutrino masses via the type-I seesaw mechanism, necessitating the introduction of additional fields~\cite{Akhmedov:2024rvp}.

 In this work, we investigate the sensitivities to the RH Yukawa couplings $f_R^{\alpha\beta}$ for $\alpha, \beta = e, \mu$ in various low- and high-energy processes.
 Different from the parameter regions considered in Ref.~\cite{Akhmedov:2024rvp}, we focus on scenarios where the RH \dcs $\Delta_R^{\pm\pm}$ resides at the TeV scale and decays promptly.
-We further assume that the flavor off-diagonal couplings are significantly suppressed relative to the flavor-diagonal ones, thereby satisfying stringent constraints from CLFV searches and allowing for sizable lepton-flavor-conserving coupling $f_R^{ee}$ or $f_R^{\mu\mu}$.
+We further assume that the flavor off-diagonal couplings are significantly suppressed relative to the flavor-diagonal ones, which could be realized by invoking flavor symmetries~\cite{Rodejohann:2015hka}, thereby satisfying stringent constraints from CLFV searches and allowing for sizable lepton-flavor-conserving coupling $f_R^{ee}$ or $f_R^{\mu\mu}$.
 This assumption is justified since, light neutrino masses in the type-I seesaw mechanism are given by $M_\nu = -M_D M_R^{-1} M_D^T$, where the Dirac neutrino mass matrix $M_D$ is generally complex.
 If future experiments observe no CLFV signals but detect signals in charged lepton-flavor-conserving processes, such observations could potentially point toward the RH \dcs in non-manifest LRSMs, possibly the LRSM with $D$-parity breaking.
-For recent studies on a TeV-scale \dcs focus on lepton-flavor-violating observables, see Refs.~\cite{Crivellin:2018ahj,Dev:2021axj}.
+For recent studies on a TeV-scale \dcs focusing on lepton-flavor-violating observables, see Refs.~\cite{Crivellin:2018ahj,Dev:2021axj,Dev:2023nha}.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:model}, we introduce the minimal model for the doubly-charged scalar that interacts with the leptons.
 We investigate the low-energy observables and high-energy processes that can probe the mass and Yukawa couplings of the doubly-charged scalar in Sec.~\ref{sec:low} and Sec.~\ref{sec4}, respectively.
 In Sec.~\ref{sec:discussion}, we present the combined results and discuss their implications.
 We conclude in Sec.~\ref{sec:conclusion}.